The Green Deal – for energy efficient homes.

 Since April 2010 electric power companies offer the Feed-In-Tariff (FIT) to consumers who generate electricity.
 This is usually done through a photo-voltaic (PV) panel.
 These solar panels are fitted on your roof and does not usually require planning permission.
 Solar (PV) can be installed on most UK properties.

-Find out more about the Feed in Tariff (FIT)..
-Update to feed in tariff (FIT) on the EPC news page.
+Find out more about the Feed in Tariff (FIT).

 Download documents on my - Energy saving page.